 What Is an Organizational Psychologist?

-Industrial-organizational psychologists use their understanding of human behavior to help improve a company's effectiveness.
+Becoming an industrial-organizational psychologist means understanding human behavior to help improve a company's effectiveness.
 In many companies, they create systems for hiring, training, and evaluating employees.
 They also develop programs and policies to help boost employee morale and retention.
-Others may specialize in a particular area, such as planning company mergers or assisting with downsizing due to budget constraints.
-Regardless of the focus of their work, industrial-organizational psychologists must possess observation, analysis, and program design skills.

 Frequently Asked Questions About Industrial-Organizational Psychology